digicatapult/sqnc-documentation/docs/l3/index.md

 ## Process flows

 Process flows for transactions in the L3 token model can be found in [`dscp-matchmaker-api`](https://github.com/digicatapult/dscp-matchmaker-api#process-flows).
+This has also been translated into [our DSL](../tokenModels/language.md) and this can be found [here](./l3.dscp)

 ## API flows